open-vela/frameworks_runtimes_typescript_ts2wasm/doc/libdyntype_api_spec.md

 - **dyntype_get_property**
     - **Description**
+        - if it's a dynamic typed object:
             - Get the property of the dynamic typed object
+        - if it's an extref:
+            - Level 1: raise exception: `libdyntype: unsupport operation for extref: get_property`
+            - Level 2: get the field value of the boxed static typed object if the field exists in the static object, otherwise return `undefined`
     - **Parameters**
         - `externref`: the dyntype context
         - `externref`: the object